 Money = Freedom.
 Money is GOOD.
 We LOVE money because it enables us to do whatever we desire.
 Help others, travel, buy the new dress, live comfortably.
 Many of us have been taught that money is the root of all evil.
 It’s actually not.
 Money is a tool, that is all.
 What we choose to do with any tool is up to us.

-Step 3: Track your spending, prepare a budget You can’t know anything about how you’re spending, what you’re spending until you track your spending and see where it’s going.
+Step 3: Track your spending, prepare a budget You can’t know anything about how you’re spending or what you’re spending until you track your spending and see where it’s going.
 I have known a few women who would say, “Well, I don’t know where all my money goes”.
 Really?
-If you aren’t aware of where your money is going, you’re going to be in trouble and it’s going to be a financial struggle forever until you finally say enough is enough and jump in the driver’s side of your life.
-I use quickbooks as well as my bank to look at my monthly and yearly spending.
+If you aren’t aware of where your money is going, you’re going to be in trouble and it’s going to be a financial struggle forever until you finally say enough is enough and jump in the driver’s seat of your life.
+I use Quickbooks as well as my bank to look at my monthly and yearly spending.
 It’s easy to use and it tracks where I’m spending and helps me see a visual snapshot into the areas where I can improve.

 I learned a super valuable lesson a few years ago, and that was to live below my means and save more money than I spent.

 Step 4: Make more than you spend.
 This one is a no brainer for me.
 If I know that my monthly expenses (food, mortgage, bills, gas, etc.) are $2,000, then my daily spend cannot exceed $66 per day.
 If I spend more than I make, guess what happens?
 I will end up having to rely on a credit card (See Step #2) or worse, your bank account will become overdrawn which results in, you guessed it, more fees you can’t afford to pay.
 Avoid the downward spiral.
 Be mindful and personally responsible of your daily or weekly spend threshold.
 If you can make sure to spend like you make half of what you do, you’ll always have extra cash in the bank.
 In other words, make $50K per year but live like you only make $25K per year.